 Using a broad menu of options.
 Integrative Mental Health treatment plans nearly always include targeted evidence-based nondrug options.
 These options are drawn from 27 broad nondrug approaches shown effective for mental wellness.
 Nearly all options can be used with drugs, they typically have far fewer and milder side effects than drugs, and in many cases their use can reduce - and in some cases eliminate - the need for drugs.

 Delivering better outcomes.
 Drugs alone rarely deliver recovery.
 Thankfully, you have options.
 There are hundreds of gold-standard studies that show anxiety relief from nondrug options.
 Limiting yourself to drugs limits your avenues to wellness and avoids the symptom relief available in nondrug options.

 Defining a new discipline.
 Many psychiatrists, GPs, nurse practitioners, naturopaths, therapists, medical specialists, and others are joining the paradigm shift to Integrative Mental Health, a discipline that spans the best of drug and non-drug care.
 These practitioners see that our mind, body, and emotions require a more holistic solution than pills alone can provide.
-They acknowledge a role for drugs, but consider them cautiously, especially for the developing brain and personhood of children.
+They acknowledge a role for drugs, but consider them with great caution, especially for the developing brain and personhood of children.

 4 forms of care for

 Adapted from the U.S. Institute of Medicine and European Union of General Practitioners/Family Physicians.

 Preventive approaches help us avoid anxiety.
 These include proper diet, aerobic exercise, mindfulness, stress management, ensuring gut-health, social interaction, mind-body disciplines (especially yoga) and more.

 Two methods work to address causative factors of anxiety.